jakmos138/WarehouseProjectSE/WIP_APIDocs/docs/api.md

 ## Error responses
 The following error status codes are common for all (or most) endpoints with given request methods:

-- `400 Bad Request` **POST, PUT** - Request is malformed.
+- `400 Bad Request` **POST, PUT, DELETE** - Request is malformed.
 Typically caused by type mismatch in URL parameters, request body, or missing required fields;
 - `401 Unauthorized` - User is not logged in;
 - `403 Forbidden` **POST, PUT, DELETE** - User is logged in, but does not have sufficient permissions to perform the operation.
 Required permissions are specified on each endpoint;
 - `404 Not Found` - URL is unrecognized;
 - `404 Not Found` **GET, PUT, DELETE** - For endpoints with URL parameters, requested resource does not exist;
 - `409 Conflict` **POST, PUT** - Adding or updating a resource would cause an invalid state of that resource.
-Typically caused by a unique constraint violation or an attempt to point a foreign key field (which typically ends with `_id`) to a nonexistent resource;
+Typically caused by a UNIQUE or FOREIGN_KEY constraint violation;
 - `500 Internal Server Error` - Unexpected error during request processing. *Let's hope there won't be many of those.*

 Exceptions from this rule are specified per endpoint.